behrica/clj-py-R-template/README.md

 This template is the easiest way to use R + python from Clojure.

-In the world of Java / Clojure Docker is not that common, because on the JVM platform using Docker instead of a JVM dependency manger (mave, lein, gradle ...) is not really required.
+In the world of Java / Clojure Docker is not that common, because on the JVM platform using Docker instead of a JVM dependency manger (maven, lein, gradle ...) is not really required.

-This situation changes, the moment we add R / python into our stack.
+This situation changes, the moment we add R / python into our stack, because both might have operating system dependencies in their packages.

 Then Docker can be very helpfull to get started quickly and work in a reproducible manner.

 This template contains a Dockerfile which has Clojure and all dependencies for ClojisR + libpython-clj plus a deps.edn file containing working versions of ClojisR and libpython-clj